wolfgramml/NBA-Simulator/README.md

 <p>Teams</p>

 - [x] Create teams interface with all necessary variables to store data
-- [ ] Get data to be read during runtime
+- [x] Get data to be read during runtime
+- [ ] Create all matchups for each team
+- [ ] Make sure each team has 41 home games and 41 away games
 - [ ] Add all necessary data to txt files
 - [ ] Standings
   - [ ] Keep track of head to head between teams in case of tiebreaker